 Valium and Xanax are both sedatives in the benzodiazepine class of drugs.
 People take benzodiazepines to eliminate anxiety in order to function, sleep, or cope.
 Unfortunately, benzodiazepines like Valium and Xanax lose their effectiveness when taken regularly, especially at increasing doses.
 High doses of benzodiazepines definitely prevent anxiety, but they also impair people’s ability to function, especially when mixed with other psychoactive drugs.

 Valium and Xanax are benzodiazepines used to alleviate anxiety.
 Both work effectively and take effect within an hour, although Valium sometimes works faster.
 Let’s take a look at how they stack up when compared side-by-side.
-If you are concerned about the harmful effects of valium addiction or benzodiazepines on your life or the life of someone you love, contact Crestview Recovery for our benzo rehab at 866.262.0531.
+If you are concerned about the harmful effects of valium addiction or benzodiazepines on your life or the life of someone you love, contact Crestview Recovery for our valium addiction rehab and benzo rehab at 866.262.0531.

 What Are Valium and Xanax?